 Replacing a Window Crank

-In my house I've recently replaced two window cranks.
-I called several window companies and they kept telling me I needed to get new windows.
-However, I found out that with some basic tools, and a little research that it's pretty easy to replace a window crank.
+In my house, I've recently replaced two window cranks.
+Before doing so, I called several window companies, and they kept telling me I needed to get new windows.
+However, I found out that with some basic tools and a little research, it's pretty easy to replace a window crank.
 This is how I did it.

 Finding a Replacement Crank

 The inner part of my window crank broke.
-I have a dual arm crank.
-So, I measured the arms, exposed the window crank and found out what brand of window crank I have.
+I have a dual-arm crank.
+I measured the arms, exposed the window crank, and found out what brand of window crank I have.
 Mine are Truth cranks (I ordered my replacement from Alco Supply), but if you can't find the exact brand that you have, you can still find a replacement and repair your window crank by measuring

-- Measure each arm (if one arm has a hinge measure that piece as well)
+- each arm (if one arm has a hinge, measure that piece as well).

-- Measure the dimensions of the crank base (to ensure a replacement will fit in the window board cutout)
+- the dimensions of the crank base (to ensure a replacement will fit in the window board cutout).

-Now that I know the brand and the arm length, I found an online distributor and ordered the part.
-If you still aren't sure on what to order, take a picture of your crank and email it to a supplier (The folks at swisco.com can help find replacement parts if you can't find the brand you need).
-There is a good chance they'll know what you need as an replacement.
+Now that I knew the brand and the arm length, I found an online distributor and ordered the part.
+If you still aren't sure on what to order, take a picture of your crank and email it to a supplier (the folks at swisco.com can help find replacement parts if you can't find the brand you need).
+There is a good chance they'll know what you need as a replacement.